merrickfort/PyLot/README.md

 Sleep, and then we’ve already discussed creating our own hardware for real-world testing around campus.
 This would be a camera microcomputer machine that we could mount in several parking lots.
 This would involve purchasing equipment, designing parts, and a lot more experimentation than what we have done so far.

 Made by:
+- Merrick (ML Engineer, API Integration, Back-end, Data Analytics)
 - Zahra (ML Engineer, Front-end, UI/UX)
 - Rylee (Front-end, UI/UX, Back-end)
 - Animesh (API Integration, Back-end, Data Analytics)
-- Merrick (API Integration, Back-end, Data Analytics, ML Engineer)